 During law school, Jonathan earned awards for his oral advocacy and for his academic achievement, including being named to the Dean’s List and earning the highest grade in several of his classes, including Class Actions.
 In 2015, his moot court team represented the United States at an international competition, one of only twelve teams to do so.
 The next year, he was named the top speaker at a regional moot court competition.
-Jonathan has also created two podcasts for the American Bar Association and written several articles on topics including attorneys’ duty of cooperation and certifying multi-state class actions in California’s federal courts.
+Jonathan also recently co-authored an article about an attorney’s duty of cooperation that has been published in several American Bar Association publications.

 Prior to law school, Jonathan received his Bachelor of Arts from West Chester University, cum laude, with majors in philosophy and international relations.
 While there, he wrote an award-winning paper that compared the work of two naturalist philosophers.

-In his free time, Jonathan also enjoys playing guitar, hiking, and photography, in addition to reading non-fiction and classic novels.
+In his free time, Jonathan also enjoys playing guitar and hiking, in addition to reading non-fiction and classic novels.

 Supreme Court says a state may require presidential electors to support its popular-vote winner; RLG attorney Tom Galvin explains

 A pedestrian holding an umbrella walks along the steps to the Supreme Court Building, as a series of rulings are +

 Don’t Miss Rose Law Group’s New Economy (Virtual) Power Lunch…FRIDAY at noon!
 We’re back after our two-week hiatus and are ready +